apache/spark/docs/graphx-programming-guide.md

 [EdgeRDD]: api/scala/index.html#org.apache.spark.graphx.EdgeRDD

+## Workaround for `Graph.partitionBy` in Spark 1.0.0
+<a name="partitionBy_workaround"></a>

+The [`Graph.partitionBy`][Graph.partitionBy] operator allows users to choose the graph partitioning strategy, but due to [SPARK-1931](https://issues.apache.org/jira/browse/SPARK-1931), this method is broken in Spark 1.0.0.
+We encourage users to build the latest version of Spark from the master branch, which contains a fix.
+Alternatively, a workaround is to partition the edges before constructing the graph, as follows:

+{% highlight scala %}
+// Define our own version of partitionBy to work around SPARK-1931 import org.apache.spark.HashPartitioner def partitionBy[ED](edges: RDD[Edge[ED]], partitionStrategy: PartitionStrategy): RDD[Edge[ED]] = {
+  val numPartitions = edges.partitions.size
+  edges.map(e => (partitionStrategy.getPartition(e.srcId, e.dstId, numPartitions), e))
+    .partitionBy(new HashPartitioner(numPartitions))
+    .mapPartitions(_.map(_._2), preservesPartitioning = true)
+}

+val vertices = ...
+val edges = ...

+// Instead of:
+val g = Graph(vertices, edges).partitionBy(PartitionStrategy.EdgePartition2D) // broken in Spark 1.0.0

+// Use:
+val g = Graph(vertices, partitionBy(edges, PartitionStrategy.EdgePartition2D))
+{% endhighlight %}

 # Getting Started

 To get started you first need to import Spark and GraphX into your project, as follows: